aws-samples/aws-do-ray/README.md

 ## Distributed Training Jobs
 Please read before submitting your distributed training jobs.
 1. From [Ray Documentation](https://docs.ray.io/en/latest/train/getting-started-pytorch.html), specifying a shared storage location (such as cloud storage or NFS) is optional for single-node clusters, but it is required for multi-node clusters.
 Using a local path will raise an error during checkpointing for multi-node clusters.
-Please configure shared storage in your cluster template before submitting distributed/multi-node cluster jobs.
-To do this, please refer to [Deploy Scripts](#deploy-scripts).
-Once this is done, reference storage_path within RunConfig as the path in your shared storage where you'd like to place your checkpoints, logs, and model artifacts.
+This is why the [`./setup-dependencies.sh`](/Container-Root/ray/setup-dependencies.sh) script deploys an FSx for Lustre cluster.
+For other deployments, like S3 Mount point, please refer to the [`Deploy Scripts`](#deploy-scripts) section of the ReadMe.
+Once this is done, reference storage_path within RunConfig within the python training scripts as the path in your shared storage where you'd like to place your checkpoints, logs, and model artifacts.
+By default, it currently references your FSx for Lustre mount.

 2. Within the python code provided, you can also set num_workers to an int (the number of ray workers you are using) and use_gpu to a boolean (True or False, default is set to True).
+Default is num_workers=2 and use_gpu=True.